“Please forgive me. The pen runs away with itself.”

 04/28/2007: I read a piece about found poetry and the infamous Bible Baptist church sign here in Fairbanks.

-February 26-March 1, AWP Conference & Bookfair, Seattle.
-Part of a panel of called Writing and the Midnight Sun: A Boreal Books Reading and Discussion with Peggy Shumaker, Erin Coughlin Hollowell, Susanna Mishler and Melina Draper.
+Thursday, February 27, AWP Conference & Bookfair, Writing and the Midnight Sun: A Boreal Books Reading and Discussion with Peggy Shumaker, Erin Coughlin Hollowell, Susanna Mishler and Melina Draper.
+Thursday 3:00 pm to 4:15 pm (R243, Room LL5, Western New England MFA Annex)

 July 13-27, Fairbanks Summer Arts Festival, Faculty teaching in the Creative Writing class.